 - Participate in leadership sessions on rising above negative peer pressure and the importance of teamwork.

-- Attend a special dinner at the Capital City Club where they can enjoy a dance, photo booth and other activities.
+- Attend a special dinner where they can enjoy a dance, photo booth, and other activities.

 - Take part in several team-building activities with Cea Cohen Elliott.